CONTACT

 Students with SEND are typically entered onto the College’s safeguarding database, as part of Ashbourne’s commitment to safeguarding.
 The DSL collaborates with the rest of the Access Arrangements Team to help support these students, including ensuring that students with an education care and health plan (ECHP) are adequately supported.

 Members of the Access Arrangements Team liaise with teachers on a regular basis in order to offer advice and support in relation to SEND students and regarding any access arrangements required.
-The SEND Advisor and Assessor uses these opportunities to introduce new staff to methods for the identification of SEND students and how to meet their individual requirements in the classroom and during online lessons.
+The SEND Advisor and Assessor uses these opportunities to introduce new staff to the steps in the process of identifying SEND students and how to meet their individual requirements in the classroom and during online lessons.
 These interactions also offer staff the opportunity to provide feedback about individual students and strategies to support them.

 4.2 SEND Code of Practice

-This policy is underpinned by the Children and Families Act 2014 of which Part 3 is the SEN and Disability Code of Practice, 0-25 years 2014 (SEND Code 2015).
-Ashbourne adheres to the definition in the Introduction to the SEND (2014) Code of Practice with regard to provision, which states that a child has a learning difficulty or disability if they:
+This policy is underpinned by the Children and Families Act 2014 of which Part 3 is the SEN and Disability Code of Practice, 0-25 years.
+Ashbourne adheres to the definition in the Introduction to the SEND Code of Practice with regard to provision, which states that a child has a learning difficulty or disability if they:

 • have a significantly greater difficulty in learning than the majority of others of the same age or;